-On a keto diet bone broth also helps retain lean mass (muscle) due to its collagen and amino acids content.
+On a keto diet, bone broth also helps retain lean mass (muscle) due to its collagen and amino acid content.

-The collagen in bone broth will also provide your skin with elasticity as you lose weight and may help limit loose and saggy skin.
+The collagen in bone broth will also give your skin elasticity as you lose weight and may help limit loose and saggy skin.